This guide has been produced for information purposes only. As a mortgage broker, we're not able to offer tax advice.

 Private landlords can no longer automatically deduct finance costs - like mortgage interest - from rental income.

-This is not the case for buy-to-lets owned in a limited company.
-You can still deduct these kinds of expenses from the income on limited company buy-to-lets as they’re considered business expenses.
+This is not the case for buy to lets owned in a limited company.
+You can still deduct these kinds of expenses from the income on buy to let limited companies as they’re considered business expenses.

 You can also find out more in our guides: Rental Income and Other Landlord Taxes and Buy-to-Let Tax Changes.